California Uninsured Motorist Accident Attorneys

 If you decide you do not want to purchase these policies, your company will likely have you sign a waiver acknowledging that you received the offer for the coverage but declined it.
 There are three different types of coverage that fall into this category, including:

-• If You purchase a policy with a $100,000 limit
+• If you purchase a policy with a $100,000 limit

 Emperatriz Ayala